ahmadsk7/PostureMaxxing/docs/tasks.md

-# 🧠 PostureMax — Full React Native Architecture + Paid MVP Features
+# 🧠 PostureMax — Full React Native Architecture + Paid MVP Features (w/ Camera-Based Scoring)

-This updated plan adds **more features (1.0 → 2.0)** and **clearly separates paid features**, keeping each task granular and testable.
+This updated plan adds **more features (1.0 → 2.0)**, including a **camera-based posture scoring flow**, and clearly separates **paid features**, while keeping each task granular and testable.
 The architecture remains the same.

 ---